-If your Trust is refusing to permit any birth partners, limiting you to one or insisting that they must be fom your husehold you may want to challenge this and refer them to the NHS and RCM/RCOG guidelines, especially if there are exceptional circumstances which mean that you need more than one person for support.
+If your Trust or Board is refusing to permit any birth partners, limiting you to one or insisting that they must be from your husehold you may want to challenge this and refer them to the relevant national and RCM/RCOG guidelines, especially if there are exceptional circumstances which mean that you need more than one person for support.
 You may want to ask them to give you their justification for the decision.

-This guidance still makes it possible for hospitals to restrict access for a birthing partner until women are on the labour ward.
-You may therefore not be able to have a birth partner with you in the early stages of induction, if this is being done in a ward shared with other women.
+This guidance still makes it possible for hospitals to restrict access for your birthing partner until you are on the labour ward.
+You may therefore not be able to have a birth partner with you in the early stages of induction, if this is being done in a ward shared with others.
 AIMS has suggested that the guidance should encourage local Trusts to explore options to enable birth partners to be present throughout an induction.
 It may be worth asking whether your hospital has facilities for you to be in a separate room from the start of the induction, especially if your circumstances mean that you have a particular need to have the support of a birth partner throughout.

 Some doulas are offering virtual support for women in early labour, including the early stages of an induction.
 You may be able to find someone offering this service here doula.org.uk/find-a-doula but not all doulas are members of this organisation, so try social media, word of mouth and search online as well.